All Episodes

 Here's more from McKinnon.

-Well, Colin Powell than sharp attacks against him by by Cheney.
+Well, Colin Powell, been sharp attacks against him by Cheney.

 What do you make of that?

-There's been a lot of bad body language toward people like Colin Powell and Colin Powell specifically in the party, sort of suggesting that, you know, unless you swallow the hard right Republican orthodoxy that, you know, that there's not room for you.
+There's been a lot of bad body language toward people like Colin Powell and Colin Powell specifically in the party, sort of suggesting that, you know, unless you swallow the hard-right Republican orthodoxy, that, you know, there's not room for you.

-And you know, listen, a former Secretary of State, ahead of the joint chiefs of staff, there are lots and lots of Republicans like me who are a moderate and feel like they want a home in the Republican Party feels the right place to be.
+And, you know, listen, a former Secretary of State, head of the Joint Chiefs of Staff, there are lots and lots of Republicans like me who are a moderate and feel like they want a home in the Republican Party, feels the right place to be.

 But they are greatly concerned about the fact that they don't see more people come to the defense of people like Colin Powell.